Centostazioni

 Centostazioni S.p.A.
-(100 Stations) is a subsidiary of Italian holding company Ferrovie dello Stato Italiane.
+(100 Stations) was a subsidiary of Italian holding company Ferrovie dello Stato Italiane.
 The company was created to redevelop and manage 103 medium-sized Italian railway stations.

 History

 The company was founded in 2001 as Medie Stazioni S.p.A.
 (Medium Stations).
 A private consortium (Archimede) acquired a 40% stake in 2002.
 The shareholders in Archimede are Società Aeroporto di Venezia S.p.A. with 40.5%, Manutencoop S.c.a.r.l. with 40.5%, Investimenti Immobiliari Lombardi S.p.A. with 15%, and Pulitori ed Affini S.p.A. with 4%.

+In 2019 100% of the companies shares were sold to Altarea SCA.

+In 2026 Media One was awarded an eight-year contract to provide advertising across all former Centostazioni stations.